“Tet” 1968 – The Turning Point of the Vietnam War

 Foreword Reviews; ”They came in at 2:00 a.m. without any warning.
 The screaming roar from the rockets propellant was deafening, and all my senses froze as I tried to figure out what was happening.
 When the rockets came over our hooches on their way to our helicopters 150 meters north of our living quarters, they were no higher than one hundred feet above us. . . .
 At that instant, a rocket struck in the middle of the compound. . . .
 I was suddenly floating eight feet in the air looking down at some guy on a bunk.”

 You can purchase Colonel Camp and Bob Ford’s books by clicking here on this book cover image.
 When you click here it will take you to Amazon’s bookstore.
 Your purchase is a nod to their courage and it is also a way to support Veterans Radio.
-Also, you can find these books and others presented on Veterans Radio in our bookstore – all of them are opportunities for you to support the writers and Veterans Radio.
 These books make great gifts for business associates, friends and family.